airshipit/deckhand/docs/design.md

 through the layers, and begin working back down each layer rendering at each document in the chain.

-When rendering each layer, the list of `actions` will be applied in order.
+When rendering each layer, the parent document is used as the starting point, so the entire contents of the parent are brought forward.
+Then the list of `actions` will be applied in order.
 Supported actions are:

-* `merge` - a "deep" merge that layers new and modified data onto existing data
+* `merge` - "deep" merge child data at the specified path into the existing data
-* `replace` - overwrite data at the specified path and replace it with the data given in this document
+* `replace` - overwrite existing data with child data at the specified path
-* `delete` - remove the data at the specified path
+* `delete` - remove the existing data at the specified path

 After actions are applied for a given layer, substitutions are applied (see the Substitution section for details).